 - Easily Reaches all Areas of Clothing – When you use a regular iron, there are certain parts of the garment that an iron really can’t get into easily.
 There is no way to use an iron and get every part of the item of clothing wrinkle –free.
 When you use a garment steamer, no part of the fabric is going to be left wrinkled.
 Whether it is the collar of a dress shirt or the shoulders of a blouse, the steam will reach it and get those wrinkled areas straight and smooth.

 - Restores the Shape of Garments – If any of your clothing has been stretched out of flattened but cleaning or wearing, a garment steamer can help.
-The steam of the garment steamer actually helps flattened and stretched out items if clothing regain its volume and shape so it looks as good as new.
+The steam of the garment steamer actually helps flattened and stretched out items if clothing regains its volume and shape so it looks as good as new.

 - A Great Replacement for Dry Cleaning – A good garment steamer will replace the need for dry cleaning your items as it will freshen, de-wrinkle and steam your clothing to perfection.
 Dry cleaning can be very costly but your garment steamer will help you save that money and use it for something else you need or want.

 - Great Portability – Another great benefit to having a garment steamer is how easily they can be taken with you anywhere.
 If you’re working and have an important meeting after work, or a special dinner out planned, you can bring your garment steamer with you and freshen your clothing quickly and easily in your office or even the restroom in just minutes.
 The same applies to traveling for business or pleasure.
-You will have a fast, easy way to get your clothing looking brand new.
+You will have a fast, easy way to get your clothes looking brand new.

 - Super Easy to Use – Garment steamers are so simple to use you will wish you had purchased one a long time ago.
 All you have to do is fill the reservoir with water to the appropriate fill line and you’re all set.

 - Time Saver – It is much faster to de-wrinkle an outfit with a garment steamer than it is to use an iron.
-Add in not having to drag out the iron, wait for it to heat up, find a flat place to lay your items and you have a super convenient and even enjoyable way to get your clothing looking fresh, clean and crisp.
+Add in not having to drag out the iron, wait for it to heat up, find a flat place to lay your items and you have a super convenient and even enjoyable way to get your clothes looking fresh, clean and crisp.

 - No Chemicals Needed – Another positive that many consumers love about using a garment steamer is that they require no chemicals to use.
 All you need to get exceptional results is water which makes this a very eco-friendly choice for getting wrinkle-free, fresh, crisp clothing.

 - Reduces Wear and Tear on Clothing – When you wash your clothing repeatedly it weakens the fabric and can fade it as well.
 Using a garment steamer on your clothing to clean, freshen and sanitize them will reduce the rate in which they wear out.
-Your clothing will stay looking good as new far longer when you are not washing and drying it over few days.
+Your clothing will stay looking good as new for longer when you are not washing and drying it over few days.

 There are two basic styles of garment steamers available to consumers: the floor model garment steamer and the compact, handheld steamer.
 The type that is most often purchased by consumers is the handheld, compact style due to the needs that most consumers have.

-The floor model style is often used by dress shops, tailors and dry cleaners.
+The floor model style is often used by dress shops, tailors, and dry cleaners.
 Regular consumers also sometimes buy the standing, floor model garment steamer but for the most part, that is not the type of steamer the average consumer purchases due to space issues.

 The compact style is perfect for using anywhere including and maybe even especially while you are traveling.
 Even when you are very careful, clothing inevitably gets wrinkled when you are traveling, even if they are in garment bags.